Nine dots puzzle: History

-In the same year, the puzzle also appeared in A. Cyril Pearson's puzzle book.
+In the same year, the puzzle also appeared in a puzzle book by A. Cyril Pearson.
 It was there named a charming puzzle and involved nine dots.

 Both versions of the puzzle thereafter appeared in newspapers.
 From at least 1908, Loyd's egg-version ran as advertising for Elgin Creamery Co in Washington, DC., renamed to The Elgin Creamery Egg Puzzle.
 From at least 1910, Pearson's "nine dots"-version appeared in puzzle sections.

-In 1914, Sam Loyd's Cyclopedia of Puzzles is published posthumously by his son (also named Sam Loyd).
+In 1914, Sam Loyd's Cyclopedia of Puzzles was published posthumously by his son (also named Sam Loyd).
 The puzzle is therein explained as follows: